 The largest sand island in the world is known by most as Fraser Island, but the indigenous name for this place is far more accurate.
 In the Butchulla people’s language, K’gari means paradise and this World Heritage-listed site lives up to its name.

-I joined a 3-day, 2-night 4×4 self-drive tour and camping trip from Rainbow Beach.
+I joined a 3-day, 2-night Fraser Island camping trip and 4×4 self-drive tour from Rainbow Beach.
 I’d only camped once before and had tried driving a manual two or three times… but I never let details like that stop me!

 Our 31-person group split up into 4 cars at Rainbow Beach and crammed our things into our vehicles before setting off toward the island.
 After seeing a plethora of jellyfish in the wake of the ferry to Fraser, any doubts about the gravity of the ‘don’t swim in the ocean at Fraser’ warning disappeared.